The Mountain House

-The Mountain House is a restaurant located in Kings Mountain, Woodside, California.
+The Mountain House is a restaurant located on Skyline Boulevard in Kings Mountain, Woodside, California.
 Initially established over a century ago hosting a variety of community roles, it has been featured in a plethora of music video clips by prominent artists mostly due to its unique location inside a redwood forest.

 Description

 The restaurant, housed within a vermilion cabin and located at Skyline Boulevard, inside the redwood forests of Woodside, is a century-old dining destination.
 According to Chef William Roberts, since the early 1900s, it has played diverse roles within the community, having initially served as a gathering place for adventurers, loggers and locals.
 Initially, it functioned as a water pump station for homesteaders and later transformed into a frontier saloon.
 Dianne de Guzman of Eater, amongst other publications reported of the 2023 reopening of the restaurant by Michelin-starred chefs.

 Cuisine and menu

 While the previous owner's crew specialised in local seafood and wild game, current management under Elperin and William is starting anew with a different concept.
 Talking to The San Francisco Standard, Elperin mentioned that following the relaunch of The Mountain House, it will focus on "coastal countryside cuisine."
 It is primarily based on game, venison, quail and sustainable trout.